By Hayley Simpson | Published on September 29, 2025

 Modern Tianjin Ferris wheel.
 China.

-The United Kingdom has the London Eye, and China has the Tianjin Eye.
-Officially named The Tientsin Eye, the 394-foot-tall (120-meter) Ferris wheel opened in 2008 and is built above the Yongle Bridge over the Hai River in Tianjin.
-It has 48 passenger capsules that can each hold eight passengers for a 30-minute single rotation.
+The Tianjin Eye in China — officially named The Tientsin Eye — opened in 2008 and is built above the Yongle Bridge over the Hai River in Tianjin.
+This Ferris wheel is 120 meters or 394 feet tall and has 48 passenger capsules that can each hold eight passengers for a 30-minute single rotation.

 One of its most appealing features is that passengers in cars crossing the Yongle Bridge and boats cruising along the river often wave to people on the Ferris wheel.
 You won't find an experience like this anywhere else in the world.
 And while it appears to be a standard Ferris wheel by day, return at night to see its illuminations dazzling in the reflection of the river below.